I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/hbapiwmi/ns-hbapiwmi-_ms_smhba_fc_phy.md

 </td>
 </tr>
 </table>

-### -field PhyType
+            `PhySupportSpeed`

+            The signaling bit rates at which the port can operate.
+For a list of the values that this member supports, see PhySpeed.

+            `PhyType`

             The port type.
 This member must have one of the values in the following table.

 <table>
 <tr>